-New Jersey is home to many wonderful farms, perfect spots for a family-friendly outing anytime of year.
-But a few special locations offer visitors the unique opportunity to step back in time and experience farm life just as it existed many years ago.
-These Living History farms give kids the chance to try their hand at everything from bottle-feeding lambs and gathering honey to collecting sap and harvesting ice.
-If you're looking for a fun, educational experience for the entire family, historic farms are a great choice.
-Read on for the details on four terrific NJ spots that bring history to life.
+The Garden State's many wonderful farms are perfect spots for a family-friendly outing any time of year.
+But a few special farmsteads offer visitors the unique opportunity to experience farm life just as it existed many years ago.
+These living history farms give visitors the chance to try their hand at chores like bottle-feeding lambs, gathering honey, and harvesting ice.
+If you're looking for a fun, educational experience for the entire family, hands-on historical farms are a great choice.

-More than just a farm, Historic Cold Spring Village is a full-blown, Early American open-air living history museum with twenty-six restored antique buildings on more than 30 acres of land.
-The Village brings to life the day-to-day activities of South Jersey residents during the “age of homespun” (1789-1840) with interpreters available to educate children about the lifestyles, trades and crafts of long ago.
-An activity area allows kids to try on costumes, participate in hands-on crafts and play historic games.
-Stop by the Village Country Store for books, housewares and wooden toys or visit the Ice Cream Parlor for a delicious treat.
+More than just a farm, Historic Cold Spring Village is an Early American open-air living history museum with 26 restored antique buildings on more than 30 acres of land.
+The Village brings to life the day-to-day activities of South Jersey residents during the “age of homespun” (1789-1840), with interpreters available to educate visitors about the lifestyles, trades, and crafts of long ago.
+An activity area allows kids to try on costumes, participate in hands-on crafts, and play historic games.
+Stop by the Village Country Store for books, housewares, and wooden toys, or visit the Ice Cream Parlor for a delicious treat.
 Visitors can also enjoy horse-drawn carriage rides on weekdays.
 Visit the website for current hours.